cbrownstein-lambda/lambda-docs-mkdocs/docs/private-cloud/managed-kubernetes/index.md

 ### Load balancer services

-Part of your Inband network has been reserved for use as an IPAM-managed pool of LoadBalancer service IPs.
+The Managed Kubernetes system reserves part of your inband network for use as an IPAM-managed pool of LoadBalancer service IPs.
 The first three of these IPs are allocated to the following services:

 -  `10.141.3.0`: Ingress controller
 -  `https://10.141.3.1:443`: Rancher dashboard
 -  `http://10.141.3.2:80`: Hubble UI

-The remaining IPs from `10.141.3.4-254` are available in the pool for assignment to your services, and will automatically be allocated by selecting the LoadBalancer type.
+When you apply a new LoadBalancer service, the system automatically allocates one of the remaining IPs (`10.141.3.4-254`) to the service.

 ## Next steps